 Guidelines on Confinement Conditions for CIA Detainees

 ACKNOWLEDGMENT

-Detention Facility know below, I acknowledge th am the Responsible CIA Officer for the as By my signature at I have read and understand and will lines on Confinement Conditions for CIA 2003.
+I, , am the Responsible CIA Officer for the Detention Facility known as .
+By my signature below, I acknowledge that I have read and understand and will comply with the "Guidelines on Confinement Conditions for CIA Detainees" of , 2003.

-•

-ACKNOWLEDGED:

-Name Date